DMONINK/cocdot/Version 1.0 - Donation logger Clash Of Clash Bot/readme.md

-# ⚠️ You need to inviet your bot with OAuth2 application.commands
+# ⚠️ You need to invite your bot with OAuth2 application.commands

 # How setup the bot ?